apitestbase/apitestbase.github.io/_docs/en/http-http-integration-unit-testing.md

 ![Open Account API](../../screenshots/http-http/open-account-api.png)

-Check section [Sample Test Cases](#sample-test-cases) if you are eager to see what the test case looks like.

 ## Test Isolation
 To integration unit test the Open Account API, design the API to point to different dependencies in different environments.
 This is normally achieved by setting different dependency endpoint addresses in different property files.
 Each property file contains all properties for the API for a specific environment like Dev/Test/QA/Prod.
 When deploying and running the API, dynamically load the property file for that specific environment.